MirrorNetworking/Mirror/doc/Guides/Serialization.md

 ### Built-in Read Write Functions

-Mirror provides some built-in Read/Write Functions, they can be found in  `NetworkReaderExtensions` and  `NetworkWriterExtensions`.
+Mirror provides some built-in Read/Write Functions.
+They can be found in `NetworkReaderExtensions` and `NetworkWriterExtensions`.

-This is a Non-compete list of types that have built-in functions, check the classes above to see the full list of built-in functions
+This is a Non-compete list of types that have built-in functions, check the classes above to see the full list.

 - Most primitive c# types
 - Common Unity structs